Skip to main content

 We need plan B:

-Use the effective class's hashCode() instead.
+Use the class's hashCode() instead.

 But here comes the Hibernate nightmare.